ryandward/barcoder/README.md

 ## Installation

+### Conda/Mamba
-Follow these steps to set up the BarCoder environment:
+Follow these steps to set up the BarCoder environment using Conda or Mamba:

 1. **Dependencies**: Bowtie is included as part of the `environment.yml` file, ensuring that dependency management is streamlined.

-2. **Environment Setup**: Use Mamba or Conda to create your environment:
+2. **Environment Setup**:
     - With Mamba:
       ```bash
       mamba env create -f environment.yml